Nicholas Brendon: Legal issues

-Brendon appeared, in August 2015, on Dr. Phil to discuss his recent arrests and alcoholism.
-However, he walked off the show soon after the interview began.
-Brendon later explained on his Facebook page that he had been drinking before the interview and had felt unprepared to "lay [out] the darkest parts of myself on national TV".
-Brendon returned to Dr. Phil in December that year to discuss his arrests and mental health struggles, including several suicide attempts.
+Brendon appeared in August 2015 on Dr. Phil to discuss his recent arrests and alcoholism, but he walked off the show shortly after the interview began.
+He later explained on Facebook that he had been drinking before the interview and felt unprepared to "lay [out] the darkest parts of myself on national TV".
+He returned to Dr. Phil in December that year to discuss his arrests and mental health struggles, including several suicide attempts.

-Brendon was arrested in Saratoga Springs, New York, in October 2015 for strangling his girlfriend in a hotel room.
-He was charged with felony third-degree robbery, criminal mischief and obstruction of breathing.
-He pleaded guilty to criminal mischief, a misdemeanor.
-As part of his plea deal, Brendon avoided a custodial sentence if he completed drug and alcohol counselling and one year of probation.
-Brendon subsequently entered a rehab facility in California for a 90-day residential treatment program.
+Brendon was arrested in Saratoga Springs, New York in October 2015 for strangling his girlfriend in a hotel room.
+He was charged with felony third-degree robbery, criminal mischief, and obstruction of breathing.
+Brendon pleaded guilty to criminal mischief, a misdemeanor.
+His plea deal provided that he would avoid a custodial sentence if he completed drug and alcohol counseling and one year of probation.
+He subsequently entered a 90-day residential treatment program in California.

-Brendon was arrested for assaulting another girlfriend at a hotel bar in Palm Springs, California, in October 2017.
-He was charged with felony corporal injury to a spouse in April 2019, and pled not guilty a month later.
-Brendon subsequently agreed to a plea deal to avoid a potential four-year prison sentence for felony domestic violence, and violation of active protective orders issued by two states.
-The orders allowed Brendon to be near the woman, but prohibited him from harassing, threatening, injuring or assaulting her.
-On February 28, 2020, he was sentenced to three years' probation and 20 hours of community service, and required him to complete a 52-week domestic violence course.
+In October 2017, Brendon was arrested in California for assaulting another girlfriend.
+He was charged with felony corporal injury to a spouse in April 2019 and pleaded not guilty a month later.
+He later agreed to a plea deal to avoid a potential four-year prison sentence for felony domestic violence and violating active protective orders issued by two states.
+On February 28, 2020, he was sentenced to three years of probation, 20 hours of community service, and a 52-week domestic violence course.

-Brendon was arrested in Terre Haute, Indiana in August 2021 for failure to identify and obtaining a prescription by fraud.
-He was pulled over while driving erratically and police found bags with crystal residue powder in them.
-A search by police dogs found secret compartments cut out of the floor of the car and more bags with residue powder.
-This arrest was a violation of his probation for domestic assault.
-A plea agreement was reached, but the details were not released.
+Brendon was arrested in Terre Haute, Indiana, in August 2021 for obtaining a prescription medication by fraud.
+He was pulled over while driving erratically, and police found bags with crystal residue powder in them.
+A police dog search located secret compartments cut into the floor of the car containing additional bags with residue.
+The arrest violated Brendon's probation for domestic assault.
+A plea agreement was reached, though its details were not released.